wagerr/Wagerr-FAQ/guide.md

 * iOS - [iosapp.wagerr.com](iosapp.wagerr.com)
 * Desktop - [wagerr.com](wagerr.com)

-To begin betting you will need to purchase WGR coins.
-Read how to purchase coins here.
+To begin betting you will need to purchase WGR coins. <a href=buyingWGR>Read how to purchase coins here.</a>

 If you have any difficulties with downloading the software please join the Wagerr [Telegram](https://t.me/wagerrcoin) or [Discord](https://discord.com/invite/vecf8Ca) community to ask for help.